akka/akka/akka-docs/src/main/paradox/typed/cluster-sharding.md

-It can be needed to remove the data if the Cluster Sharding coordinator cannot startup because of corrupt data, which may happen if accidentally two clusters were running at the same time, e.g. caused by using auto-down and there was a network partition.
+It can be needed to remove the data if the Cluster Sharding coordinator cannot startup because of corrupt data, which may happen if accidentally two clusters were running at the same time, e.g. caused by an invalid downing provider when there was a network partition.

 Use this program as a standalone Java main program: